ststefa/terrasplunk/README.md

 - `terraform plan`
 - `terraform apply`

-Don't break stuff which might be in use!

-Any codechange
+Don't break stuff on the production tenant.
+Feel free to break everything on the test tenant.

 # Provisioning